Raising chicks week 1 to week 6: temperature, feed, and the move to the coop

 Daily feed: ~0.08–0.10 lb per chick.
 For 10 chicks, ~5–7 lb of chick starter total in week 1.

-Target temperature drops to 85–90°F. Chicks show visible primary feathers on wings; some breeds start showing back feathers.
-Activity level rises sharply — chicks that mostly slept in week 1 now run, jump, and explore the brooder.
+Target drops to 85–90°F. Primary feathers show on wings; some breeds start showing back feathers.
+Activity rises sharply — chicks that mostly slept in week 1 now run, jump, and try to launch themselves at the lamp cord.

-The brooder needs to be bigger than week-1 setup suggested — chicks at this size need ~0.5 sq ft each minimum, growing weekly.
+The brooder needs to be bigger than what looked roomy at day 1 — chicks at this size need ~0.5 sq ft each minimum, growing weekly.
 A standard 110-gal stock tank holds 10 chicks comfortably through week 3; 8 chicks through week 4.
+If you're torn between a tote and a stock tank, take the stock tank — chicks cramped at week 3 start pecking each other's vents and wings, and that habit doesn't stop when you finally upsize.

 Targets: 80–85°F (week 3), 75–80°F (week 4).
 Chicks nearly fully feathered on backs and wings; tail feathers coming in.
-By end of week 4, chicks look like miniature adult birds.
+By end of week 4, the birds look like miniature adult chickens.

 Around week 4, supervised outdoor excursions in mild weather (60°F+ daytime, no wind, predator-secured pen) help chicks ambient-acclimate.
 30–60 minutes is enough; keep a heat source in the brooder for the return.

 Targets: 70–75°F (week 5), 65–70°F (week 6).
-Chicks fully feathered for most breeds; pinions and wing-coverts complete; tail feathers fully extended.
-Birds look like small adult chickens at week 6.
+Pinions and wing-coverts complete; tail feathers fully extended for most breeds.
+Birds look like small adult chickens at week 6 — bantams and slow-feathering breeds (Cochins, some Brahmas) can run a week behind, which is normal, not a problem.

-Consider switching to grower feed at week 6 if you're running starter+grower (vs straight to layer at 18 weeks).
+Switch to grower feed at week 6 if you're running the starter→grower→layer sequence; for keepers running straight starter to layer at 18 weeks, hold on starter.
+I'd default to the three-stage path — grower's lower calcium is meaningfully easier on developing kidneys than dropping pullets straight onto a layer ration at 16–18 weeks.
 Daily feed: ~0.18 lb per chick.
-For 10 chicks across 6 weeks, you've used roughly 18–25 lb of starter/grower combined.
+For 10 chicks across 6 weeks, you've used roughly 18–25 lb of starter and grower combined.

-When chicks are fully feathered AND outdoor ambient is at least 50°F at night, transition to the coop.
+The blocker on coop transition isn't age — it's feathering.
+When chicks are fully feathered AND outdoor ambient is at least 50°F at night, move them.
+Bare patches at the wing tips, neck, or back mean wait, regardless of week number.
 Steps:

 - Daytime visits to the coop with all chicks together for 3–5 days.
-Provides feed and water in the coop during these visits.
+Feed and water travel with them.

 - First overnight stay when forecast is at least 55°F overnight, no rain.
-Heat lamp in the coop the first 2 nights as a safety net (keep it 15+ inches off litter, GFCI outlet, fire-safe — see the brooder safety guide).
+A heat lamp in the coop for the first 2 nights as a safety net is fine, but only if it's 15+ inches off litter, on a GFCI outlet, and fastened twice — see the brooder safety guide.
+A knocked-over lamp will burn the coop down and the birds with it, and that's not hypothetical.

 - Pull the heat lamp by night 3–5 if chicks are sleeping distributed (not piled).

-- Don't mix chicks with an existing adult flock at this transition — separate runs for 2–4 weeks first, then integrate.
-Adult hens kill chicks they perceive as outsiders.
+- Don't mix chicks with an existing adult flock at this transition.
+Separate runs for 2–4 weeks first, then integrate slowly.
+Adult hens kill chicks they perceive as outsiders, and they're not subtle about it.
+The shortcut here costs you birds.

 - Spraddle leg(legs splay outward, can't stand): tape legs together loosely with a small spacer for 48 hours.
-Caused by slick brooder floors — never use newspaper or paper-only flooring on smooth surfaces.
+Caused by slick brooder floors — newspaper or paper-only flooring on smooth surfaces is the named culprit.

-- Coccidiosis (lethargic chicks, bloody droppings, rapid death): use medicated chick starter (amprolium) or vaccinate at the hatchery.
+- Coccidiosis (lethargic chicks, bloody droppings, rapid death): use medicated chick starter (amprolium) OR vaccinate at the hatchery — pick one, never both.
 Outbreaks kill quickly; act on first symptoms.

-- Pecking order injury(chicks pecking each other's vents or wings): brooder is overcrowded or red lamp dropped to white.
-Add space; switch to red-tinted bulb; isolate the most-injured chick to recover.
+- Pecking-order injury(chicks pecking each other's vents or wings): brooder is overcrowded or the red lamp burned out and dropped to white light.
+Add space; switch back to a red-tinted bulb; isolate the most-injured chick to recover.

 Frequently asked